SOUTHERN OREGON EQUITY, DIVERSITY, AND INCLUSION TRAININGS

-Improving Cultural Agility in Health, Human Services, Education and Other Settings
+Improving Equity, Diversity, and Inclusion (EDI) in Health, Social Services, Law Enforcement, Education, Government, and Other Settings

 As demographics change, and our communities become more diverse, there are new mandates, policies and standards.
 The importance of cultural and linguistic appropriateness in the delivery of health, education and social services is important for service enhancement, organizational efficiency and risk reduction.

 We are no longer providing trainings directly to individuals and organizations, but we have created a living database that lists local and regional consultants, agencies, and groups that provide these services.
 If you are a local or regional trainer/consultant that has worked with us in the past, please feel free to contact us to be added to the list!

 The Nonprofit Association of Oregon has a variety of training and consulting resources available.
 They also have hosted an equity cohort series in the past.
 You can find out more about them at https://nonprofitoregon.org/training